 The more effort you put into this, you will gain awareness of the core issues that drive limiting beliefs.
 Commonly, negative and limiting thoughts are rooted deeper below the surface.
 Don’t be afraid of them; they are only thoughts.
 If it feels overwhelming or you want to connect with someone who is trained and experienced at helping others overcome them, try working with a life coach.

-These are a handful of practical suggestions to start the process of losing damaging beliefs and replacing them with empowering ones.
+These are a handful of practical suggestions and simple ways to breakthrough limiting beliefs and replacing them with empowering ones.
 Isn’t it time for you to feel truly happy and achieve your dreams?